qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 z
 .

-Returns the z coordinate of a point geometry, or Null if the geometry has no z value.
+Returns the z coordinate of a point geometry, or NULL if the geometry has no z value.

 .. list-table::
    :widths: 15 85

    * - Syntax
-     - z(geom)
+     - z(geometry)
    * - Arguments
-     - * **geom** - a point geometry
+     - * **geometry** - a point geometry
    * - Examples
      - * z( geom_from_wkt( 'POINTZ(2 5 7)' ) ) → 7